-- (ii) bomb disposal areas where detected explosives may be disposed of; and - (iii) person and vehicle identification systems; - (d) institute and implement adequate security controls, including background checks on persons other than passengers granted unescorted access to security restricted areas of the airport; - (e) provide adequate supervision over the movement of persons and vehicles to and from the aircraft in order to prevent unauthorised access to aircraft; - (f) make arrangements to render safe, investigate and dispose of, where necessary, suspected sabotage devices or other potential hazards at the airport; - (g) employ and deploy suitably trained personnel to assist in dealing with suspected or actual cases of unlawful interference with civil aviation; - (h) conduct a full scale contingency security exercise at least once every two years; and - (i) conduct a table top contingency security exercise atleast once a year.
+- (h) institute and implement adequate security controls; - (i) provide adequate supervision over the movement of persons and vehicles to and from the aircraft in order to prevent unauthorised access to aircraft; - (j) make arrangements to render safe, investigate and dispose of, where necessary, suspected sabotage devices or other potential hazards at the airport; - (k) employ and deploy suitably trained personnel to assist in dealing with suspected or actual cases of unlawful interference with civil aviation; - (l) conduct a full scale security exercise to test the effectiveness of the contingency plans at least once every two years; and - (m) conduct a table top contingency security exercise at least once a year.

-26. Security restricted areas and airport security permits.
+28. Security restricted areas and airport security permits

-(1) The airport operator shall identify areas where, based on a security risk assessment carried out by the relevant national authorities, operations vital to the continued safe operation of civil aviation in Uganda are carried out and designated as security restricted areas.

-(2) An area designated as a security restricted area shall be-

-(a) marked and protected through physical or personnel protective measures or through a combination of physical and personnel protective measures to prevent unauthorised access to it;

-- (b) separated from public or non security restricted areas by an appropriate physical barrier; and - (c) inspected at regular and random intervals.
+- (1) The airport operator shall identify areas where, based on a security risk assessment carried out by the relevant national authorities, operations vital to the continued safe operation of civil aviation in Uganda are carried out and designated as security restricted areas. - (2) An area designated as a security restricted area shall be- - (a) marked and protected through physical or personnel protective measures or through a combination of physical and personnel protective measures to prevent unauthorised access to it; - (b) separated from public or non security restricted areas by an appropriate physical barrier; and - (c) inspected at regular and random intervals.

-(3) Authorised access to security restricted areas at airports and designated off-airport facilities serving civil aviation operations shall be controlled through the issuance of airport security permits.

-(4) A person issued with an airport security permit under this regulation shall, while on duty, at all times properly display the security permit.

-(5) Designated authorities responsible for controlling access to security restricted areas shall specify the recognised places of entry through the security restricted area barrier and ensure that the area has adequate physical protection, of the same quality as the barrier itself, or enough to prevent unauthorised access.

-(6) All areas at an airport to which access is restricted shall bear signage indicating the type of restriction and penalty for non-compliance.

-(7) An airport operator shall keep, at the airport, a current scale map of the airport identifying security restricted areas, security barriers and security restricted area access points.
+- (3) Authorised access to security restricted areas at airports and designated off-airport facilities serving civil aviation operations shall be controlled through the issuance of airport security permits. - (4) A person issued with an airport security permit under this regulation shall, while on duty, at all times properly display the security permit. - (5) Designated authorities responsible for controlling access to security restricted areas shall specify the recognised places of entry through the security restricted area barrier and ensure that the area has adequate physical protection, of the same quality as the barrier itself, or enough to prevent unauthorised access. - (6) All areas at an airport to which access is restricted shall bear signage indicating the type of restriction and penalty for non-compliance. - (7) An airport operator shall keep, at the airport, a current scale map of the airport identifying security restricted areas, security barriers and security restricted area access points. - (8) An airport operator shall carry out background checks on persons other than passengers granted unescorted access to Security Restricted Areas of the airport prior to granting access to Security Restricted Areas following the criteria prescribed in regulation 13(4) (d).

-27. Airport fencing or boundary.
+29. Airport fencing or boundary